Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale

-In 2D BMLJ and 3D Soft-rep models, which have short-range interactions, our fit finds $\zeta \approx 5 a$.
-Interestingly, this is similar in magnitude to values often assumed in the literature for local rheological measurements in similar models \cite{2009TsamadosPRE, Puosi2015, barbot2018local}, where it is interpreted as the length scale below which Hooke's law for linear continuum elasticity breaks down.
-For the first time, we have provided the rationality of this choice by directly extracting an intrinsic scale via the proposed soft matrix method.
-For 3D $SiO_2$ and 3D Metallic glass, we find $\zeta$ to be $\approx 12 a$ and $\approx 8 a$ respectively.
-The higher values in these models are possibly due to the long-range nature of inter-particle interactions, unlike the Lennard-Jones-type models typically studied.
-In Fig.\ref{fig2}, we also show corresponding data obtained using the frozen method for the purpose of comparison.
-It is important to note that at small sub-system lengths, the stress shows a significant increase for the frozen matrix method, indicating the influence of how the background relaxation is modeled.
-This rise is expected to depend on the system size, and in larger system simulations, the impact of the interface will diminish, which is what we observe.
-Thus, we argue that this approach is not suitable for accurately extracting any characteristic scale which is much less than system size.
+In 2D BMLJ and 3D soft repulsive models, which have short-range interactions, our fit finds $\zeta$ varies between $5a$ and $6a$. { Interestingly, this is similar to values frequently considered in the literature concerning the local rheological measurements} \cite{2009TsamadosPRE, Puosi2015, barbot2018local} where it is interpreted as the length scale below which Hooke's law for linear, continuum elasticity breaks down.
+Here we have provided the rationality of this choice by directly extracting an intrinsic scale via the proposed soft matrix method.
+For 3D $SiO_2$ and 3D Metallic glass we find $\zeta$ to be $\approx 12 cm$ and $\approx 8 cm$ respectively.
+The higher values in these models are presumably due to the long-range nature of inter-particle interactions not present in Lennard-Jones-type models typically reported in the literature.
+Figure \ref{fig2} presents additional data obtained using the frozen method for the purpose of comparison. {Under the frozen matrix protocol, small sub-systems exhibit a significant stress increase due to the surrounding rigid matrix, an effect that becomes less pronounced as the sub-system size increases.
+Recently, efforts have been made to mitigate such boundary effects by introducing a buffer layer between the sub-system and the background \cite{rottler2023thawed}.}